vanng822/pyperf/README.md

 	# run the test code
 	> python setup.py test -s tests.test_mandelbrot_compare.MandelbrotTest

-	# Compiling using swig on Mac but inchecked binary should work if you don't have swig
+	# Compiling using swig on Mac but inchecked binary may work if you don't have swig
 	> cd mandelbrot

 	> swig -python swigmandelbrot.i